mickyals/lending_club_EDA/README.md

 - Data Dictionary - definitions of all fields - xlsx
 - loan - data pertaining to previous and current loans - csv
 - Notebook - EDA code and conclusions - ipynb
-- Powerpoint - Presentation of conclusions - pptx
+- Powerpoint - Presentation of conclusions - pdf